OregonStateHackathonClub/website/README.md

 <br />

 > [!WARNING]
+> You will not be able to run the application without the env variables.
 > Do not share these credentials with anyone else.
-Additionally, you will not be able to run the application without them.
 <br />

 7. Start a local instance of PostgreSQL using Docker